pawelklasa/test/README.md

-# Getting Started with Create React App
+# Gapple

+Gapple is a project management and feature prioritization platform built with React and Firebase.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).